raylsnetwork/Enygma/enygma_payments/README.md

 * **Verifier**: [Solidity](https://www.soliditylang.org/)

 ## Performance
-We measured the performance of our design using a Mac mini M1 from 2020 with 16GB of memory.
-This is purposefully done to demonstrate that our protocol runs on commodity hardware and does not come with extreme hardware requirements.
+To show that our protocol runs on commodity hardware and does not come with extreme hardware requirements, we measured the performance of our design using a Mac mini M1 from 2020 with 16GB of memory.
+We obtained the following numbers:

-**Constraints:** 82086
+* **Constraints:** 82086
-**Prover time:** 334.28 ms
+* **Prover time:** 334.28 ms
-Verifier cost: TBD
+* **Verifier cost:** TBD

 ## Peer-Reviewed Publications
 - [Rayls: A Novel Design for CBDCs](https://eprint.iacr.org/2025/1639), published at [The 6th Workshop on Coordination of Decentralized Finance (CoDecFin) 2025](https://fc25.ifca.ai/codecfin/)